 Avenir Health performs a range of assessments using data for decisionmaking.
 This includes primary data collection and analysis, as well as secondary analysis of existing data, costing of national and decentralized health programs, analysis of markets and approximation of potential markets, and estimation of complex indicators.
 Results of the analyses are used by multinational organizations, international and national non-government organizations, donors, policy makers in developing countries, and individuals in a variety of public health fields.

-Avenir Health contributes expertise in HIV costing and modeling to the USAID-funded Health Policy Plus (HP+).
-Team members support USG and host country governments in developing and using cost and modeling data for decision making, as well as training for counterparts on these topics.
-As part of the Costing TO, Avenir Health has modeled the impact of HIV treatment on prevention, completed cost and impact studies of male circumcision, PMTCT, and antiretroviral therapy, and analyzed resource allocation issues for HIV funding.
-The project also performed capacity building activities around costing and modeling in a number of countries and regions, including Lesotho, Mozambique, East Africa, South Asia, Southeast Asia, West Africa, Latin America and the Caribbean.
+Avenir Health contributes expertise in costing, economics and financing to the USAID-funded Health Policy Plus (HP+).
+Team members support USG and host country governments in developing and using economic and financial data for decision making, as well as training counterparts on these topics.
+As part of costing and financing work under HP+, Avenir Health has completed cost and cost-effectiveness studies of male circumcision, PMTCT, and antiretroviral therapy, and analyzed resource allocation decisions for HIV funding.
+In Tanzania, Avenir Health assessed the costs of treatment support services, an area which has received only limited attention in terms of identifying costs.
+Avenir Health is currently providing senior leadership to the analysis of activity-based costing and management (ABC/M) in Tanzania, Uganda and Kenya, with plans to continue this work in Mozambique and Zambia.
+The project also performed capacity building activities around costing and modeling in several countries and regions, including Lesotho, Mozambique, East Africa, South Asia, Southeast Asia, West Africa, Latin America and the Caribbean.